 - Charge Card.
 This is not a credit card.
 It’s a charge card, and you’ll have to pay your balance in full and on time every month.
 If you don’t, you’ll face a $35 late fee, and if you don’t catch up by your next statement, Amex will hit you with a fee of 2.99% of your total balance.

 - $450 Annual Fee.
 Unless you’re sure that you’ll take advantage of $450 worth of benefits, you’re better off with one of the other American Express cards.
-You can still earn Membership Rewards points, but your annual fee will be under $100.
+You may still be able to earn membership rewards points, and keep your annual fee under $100 with another card.

 - Elusive Value of Companion Tickets.
 The companion airfare deal seems like a great offer, but I don’t know anyone who has ever successfully taken advantage of it.
 To qualify, you must book a full-fare, international ticket in business or first class.
 These tickets almost always cost more than twice as much as the same seat on a discounted fare.
 I could only see this working if you are lucky enough to get reimbursed by your company for your ticket.